Left Wing Extremism

 - Protection money from the organised crime groups for providing safe transit facilities to drug dealers and paddler.

 - Loot government treasuries and banks

 - Monopolistic control over the forest produce and government contracts in their areas of dominance.

 - Funding from fraudulent NGOs and fake societies.

-Connection between the Naxalites and Downtrodden:
+The connection between the Naxalites and Downtrodden:

 - Maoists ideology tries to establish people’s government, while the facts are quite contrary.
-Social upliftment of downtrodden is not their real aim, rather it is political power.
+Social upliftment of the downtrodden is not their real aim, rather it is political power.

 - They use the local problems as fodder against the government so that they can seize power through violent means.